 Fourth, even those clients who are sure they are “not creative” when they begin the coaching work, are guided through creative processes that amaze and delight them.
 These experiences inform their outlooks and beliefs in all that they can create in their lives.
 And, for those who do know they are “creative” when they start to work with me, the expressive work I do with them opens wider pathways and brings bigger insights that they are able to apply to their creative work and their lives.

-Fifth, I combine my deep work related to mindset, self-care, and creative expansion with real-world strategies related to career matters and professional and personal relationships.
+Fifth, I combine my deep work related to mindset, self-care, and creative expansion with real-world strategies related to career and business matters, and professional and personal relationships.
 My background as a business owner and marketer informs my guidance for clients, enabling them to work and live smarter.

 Sixth, I am always reading, learning and I continue to work with my own coach.
 I know that there is no limit to personal growth and development, and I am committed to doing that work in my life.